Best Clam Chowder Recipe (VIDEO)

 In the past, I’ve been intimidated to make this homemade soup, because I was afraid it wouldn’t be as tasty as a bowl that might be served at the beach, or at a really good restaurant.
 But this recipe is one of my favorites, and is one of the top easy recipes on my RE!
 Yay! :)

 You can also serve it on a big board, like below!
 Here’s the link to Epic Clam Chowder Dinner Board!
-Or, grab the link below to buy THE BIG BOARD (in photo above!)
+Or, grab the link below to buy THE BIG BOARD (at the bottom).
+We love to set out the pot of soup in a braiser pan (low-line big pot).

 What is the difference between Boston and New England clam chowder?